Infineon/TARGET_CYW920829-MOUSE/README.md

 ## Overview

-The AIROC™ CYW20829 mouse reference solution is an ultra-low power mouse design with multi-device support that demonstrates Bluetooth® LE HID over GATT profile It comes with the right combination of low power and high performance dual core Arm® Cortex® M33 to meet the demands of battery powered mouse.
+The AIROC™ CYW20829 mouse reference solution is an ultra-low power mouse design with multi-host support that demonstrates Bluetooth® LE HID over GATT profile It comes with the right combination of low power and high performance dual core Arm® Cortex® M33 to meet the demands of battery powered mouse.